 Different from, but complementary to, these three civilization courses is the one-year United States course that focuses on historical method and process.
 Students grapple with historical cause and effect, description, and exposition as they study the major events and personalities of American history.

 Because we believe a fundamental grounding in the liberal arts is essential, our history courses emphasize analytical reading, critical thinking, meaningful discussion and debate, and effective writing.
 To these ends, the study of primary sources is central to our upper school history curriculum.

 NINTH GRADE: ANCIENT WORLD HISTORY

-The first course of the upper school history program focuses on studying the ancient civilizations of Mesopotamia, Egypt, India, China, Greece, and Rome.
-In particular, this course emphasizes the human story—the details of human life, thought, and culture – underlying the facts of history.
+The first course of the upper school history program focuses on studying the ancient civilizations of Mesopotamia, Egypt, India, China, Greece and Rome.
+In particular, this course emphasizes the human story - the details of human life, thought, and culture - underlying the facts of history.
 What was life like in the ancient world?
 What motivated ancient peoples?
 What were their hopes and fears?
 What did they value?
 What beliefs shaped their lives?
-To answer these questions, students grapple with works such as The Epic of Gilgamesh, The Ramayana, The Analects of Confucius, and The Iliad of Homer.
+To answer these questions, students grapple with works such as the Epic of Gilgamesh, the Ramayana, the Analects of Confucius and the Iliad of Homer (no more) I would say something about other original texts from each civilization.
 And yet, the unifying theme of this course is the idea that we cannot fully understand the peoples of these civilizations unless we try to understand the society and time in which they lived.
 To this end, students also study the history and development of each ancient civilization in depth.